-- Express scan-scan of critical system objects that are at high risk to be compromised (boot records, system files, etc.). - Full scan-scan of all file system objects available for the user under whom Dr.Web for Linux is started. - Custom scan-scan of file system objects or other special objects specified by the user.
+- Express scan-scan of critical system objects that are at high risk to be compromised (boot records, system files, and so on). - Full scan-scan of all file system objects available for the user under whom Dr.Web for Linux is started. - Custom scan-scan of file system objects or other special objects specified by the user.

-If Dr.Web for Linux is operating in Central protection mode and launch of scanning on demand is prohibited on the Central protection server, this page is disabled.
+If Dr.Web for Linux is operating in the centralized protection mode and launch of scanning on demand is prohibited on the Centralized protection server, this page is disabled.